APooladian/APooladian/README.md

 ### About me

 I'm a PhD candidate at the Center for Data Science at New York University, advised by Jonathan Niles-Weed.
 Before joining the CDS, I completed both my Bachelor's and Master's degrees in (applied) mathematics at McGill University, the latter under the supervision of Tim Hoheisel and Adam Oberman.

-#### Research interests
-Optimal transport, high-dimensional statistics, and optimization theory
+My research interests lie at the intersection of optimal transport, high-dimensional statistics, and optimization theory.
+This Github page contains relevant code for (almost all of) my projects from my MSc onwards.

 ### Code for my PhD projects
 - the repo for "Debiaser Beware: Pitfalls of Centering Regularized Transport Maps" (ICML 2022, with Cuturi and Niles-Weed)